Apply for loan on HIPL app available on Google PlayStore and App Store - Download Now

 What is SMA in CIBIL Report?

-In India, your credit or CIBIL report plays a major role in getting any loans or credit cards from financial institutions.
-Now, if you look closely at a credit report, you must have observed a term called Special Mention Account (SMA).
-This term is used by a majority of lenders to track accounts that have a slight sign of financial stress or default before they become Non-Performing Assets (NPAs).
+In India, your CIBIL report plays a significant role in getting approved for loans or credit cards.
+When you go through it, you might come across a term called Special Mention Account (SMA).
+This tag helps lenders identify accounts showing repayment delays before they become loan defaults, known as Non-Performing Assets (NPAs).

 To Avail Personal LoanApply Now